Hibiscus

 - •Prune in early spring to encourage bushier growth and more blooms

-- •Keep soil consistently moist, daily in hot weather
+- •Keep soil consistently moist, water daily in hot weather

 - •Provide full sun exposure